MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-proxy-block-session-aad.md

  ![create session policy](./media/create-session-policy.png)

-2. In the **Create session policy** page, give your policy a name and description for example, **Block downloads from Salesforce for unmanaged devices**.
+2. In the **Create session policy** page, give your policy a name and description.
+For example, **Block downloads from Salesforce for unmanaged devices**.

 3. Assign a **Policy severity** and **Category**.